tzador/makedown/README.md

-# makedown.sh
+# makedown

-`makedown.sh` is a versatile CLI tool that lets you execute shell scripts, JavaScript code, and Python code from one or more markdown files.
+`makedown` is a versatile CLI tool that lets you execute shell scripts, JavaScript code, and Python code from one or more markdown files.
 It's a streamlined alternative to `Makefile` or `package.json` scripts, and it features built-in syntax highlighting through markdown code blocks.